Eva Perón: Female Peronist Party and women's suffrage

 Perón speaking to a crowd of women.

 Eva Perón has often been credited with gaining the right to vote for Argentine women.
-While Eva did make radio addresses in support of women's suffrage and also published articles in her Democracia newspaper asking male Peronists to support women's right to vote, ultimately the ability to grant to women the right to vote was beyond Eva's powers.
+While Eva did make radio addresses in support of women's suffrage and also published articles in her Democracia newspaper asking male Peronists to support women's right to vote, ultimately, the ability to grant women the right to vote was beyond Eva's powers.
 Eva's actions were limited to supporting a bill introduced by one of her supporters, Eduardo Colom, a bill that was eventually dropped.

 A new women's suffrage bill was introduced, which the Senate of Argentina sanctioned on 21 August 1946.
 It was necessary to wait more than a year before the House of Representatives sanctioned it on 9 September 1947.
 Law 13,010 established the equality of political rights between men and women and universal suffrage in Argentina.
 Finally, Law 13,010 was approved unanimously.
 In a public celebration and ceremony, Juan Perón signed the law granting women the right to vote, and then he handed the bill to Eva, symbolically making it hers.

 Eva Perón then created the Female Peronist Party, the first large female political party in the nation.
 By 1951, the party had 500,000 members and 3,600 headquarters across the country.
 While Eva Perón did not consider herself a feminist, her impact on the political life of women was decisive.
 Thousands of previously apolitical women entered politics because of Eva Perón.
 They were the first women active in Argentine politics.
-The combination of female suffrage and the organization of the Female Peronist Party granted Juan Perón a large majority (63 percent) of the vote in the 1951 presidential elections.
+The combination of female suffrage and the organization of the Female Peronist Party granted Juan Perón a large majority (63 per cent) of the vote in the 1951 presidential elections.